 … people have no historical memory, like my students, and that’s partly because they are taught so badly in school, they have no idea what happened in the Soviet Union … they have absolutely no idea, they know a little bit about the Second World War, maybe, and of course, people generally know about the Holocaust, but they have no idea about what happened in the Soviet Union, so they have no idea where these ideas can lead.
 And universities and the high schools are so full of people who are radically left-leaning that the students are never taught any proper history.
 They are taught about the evils of capitalism … it’s not like any system is perfect, but there’s a difference between imperfect and consciously murderous.

-The pattern of cherry-picking historical facts, portraying academics as “radical Left,” and somehow comparing death camps to capitalism — can be seen throughout Peterson’s particular opinions about U.S. politics and culture, which include questioning if U.S. establishment Democrats are radical, calling diversity, inclusivity, and equity “a deadly triad,” admitting he has monetized “social justice warriors,” and ranting about sexual displays in the workplace.
+The pattern of cherry-picking historical facts and portraying academics as “radical Left” can be seen throughout Peterson’s particular opinions about U.S. politics and culture, which include questioning if U.S. establishment Democrats are radical, calling diversity, inclusivity, and equity “a deadly triad,” admitting he has monetized “social justice warriors,” and ranting about sexual displays in the workplace.